AlertStudios/GMUI-Framework/README.md

 - Formatting on the decimal field in the Studio version is not working properly
 - Issue in GM:Studio version where switching rooms/adjusting layer may cause fade actions to affect all layers
 - Moving the view (arrow keys) may negate menu functionality

+Please look at the issues list in the Repo to see all outstanding issues or report a new issue.
+Thanks! :)